 Going forward, a significant challenge for the integration of social and ecological networks surrounds the collection of appropriate data.
 Specifically, collecting and collating data of the right kind (i.e., weighted links with comparable or interactable units), at the correct resolution (e.g., seasonal management decisions and knowledge sharing by farmers).
-Many methods exist for generating social data to construct networks; however, current methods are qualitative (i.e., using ecosystem service as a node linked to species without any measure of the effects of a species on the provision of the service) and/or collect data in an inappropriate spatial or temporal resolution for integration into current ecological network studies(Felipe-Lucia et al., 2021).
+Many methods exist for generating social data to construct networks; however, current methods are qualitative (i.e., using ecosystem service as a node linked to species without a measure of the effects of a species on service provision) and/or collect data in an inappropriate spatial or temporal resolutions for integration with ecological networks (Felipe-Lucia et al., 2021).